 Thomas recoiled even more under my verbal assault, then hung his head and turned, walking away.
 He didn't bother to go to the house and see for himself.
 I watched him go down the walkway, then turned and went back to my plow, tears mixing with dirt now to form streaks of mud on my face.

 Thomas's boy died the next morning from the smallpox.
 He was only twelve years old.
 That night, Thomas was found in one of the grain elevators at his mill by his wife.
-He had climbed to the platform at the top, tied a rope around the rafters and around his neck, and jumped off.
+He had climbed to the platform at the top, tied a rope around his neck, and jumped off.

 Over the next year, the pain of losing our little Celestia never got any better, and my family continued to be shunned by the town and the community.
 We made the decision that it would be best if we left.
 And so we sold the farm and moved to Kansas City, where I took a job as a deck hand on the river boats traveling along the Missouri River.
 Some years later, I heard that Sheriff Johnson lost his next bid for re-election, and left town as well, although I don't know where he went.

 To this day, the pain of our little Celestia leaving us cuts deep.
 I'd like to think that at least the community learned an important lesson from it.
 A lesson about condemning others who have attributes you don't understand.
 A lesson about letting religious belief drive people to hate and persecute.
 But the way they treated her has caused me to become misanthropic, and I doubt that they learned anything at all.